 Admcadiam Art playing cards

-In the first suit, Diamonds, the “pips” emerge form the face of the two card and expand in changing patterns as they multiply in a 2d space throughout the suit, as they grow more confident .
+In the first suit, Diamonds, the “pips” emerge form the face of the two card and expand in changing patterns as they multiply in a 2D space throughout the suit, as they grow more confident .

-In the second suit, Spades, the “pips” swell on two sides as they expand into 3D space and suggest the reality we move around in each day.
+In the second suit, Spades, the “pips” swell on two sides as they expand into 3D space and begin to the reality we move around in each day as human beings.

-The third suit, Hearts, the "pips" swell on all sides as they discover realms beyond the tangible world.
+In the third suit, Hearts, the "pips" swell on all sides as they discover realms beyond the tangible world.
 The two kicks the suit off with a reference to quantum physics and the whirling dervishes of Sufism, and goes on to explore the various metaphysical ways we as humans try to make sense of our world.
-This dimension is beyond the third and so I see it as 4D.

-The last suit, Clubs, the traditional symbol of new life, the Hearts have given birth to triplets of small leaves opening in response to the light and warmth of the sun, symbolizing the illumination one can achieve through Insights that can be revealed through play.
+In the last suit, Clubs, the traditional symbol of new life, the Hearts have given birth to triplets of small leaves opening in response to the light and warmth of the sun, symbolizing the illumination one can achieve through Insights that can be revealed through play.

 NOTE: Traditionally, Playing Cards and Tarot Cards have been used as a system for playing games and looking into Life by many cultures over the centuries.
 Suit designs, or “pips” as the symbols on the faces of cards are called, differ widely throughout the world.
 The most commonly known are Hearts, Clubs Diamond and Spades from the French and English traditions.
 I have an extensive collection of cards from around the world and my the 52 suit design represent a flow through the imagery from which I drew.